Health Promotion

 PhD.
 Topic: An exploration into the effectiveness of an electronic device known as Fall Detector for the Elderly (FATE) in preventing and detecting falls amongst the older adult population.

 PhD.
-Supervisor: Professor Agnes Shiel
+Supervisor: Prof. Agnes Shiel

 This study sets out to explore the effectiveness of an electronic device known as Fall Detector for the Elderly (FATE) in preventing and detecting falls amongst the older adult population.
 The study aims to evaluate if an electronic fall detector like FATE has an impact on one’s occupational performance and occupational satisfaction in their Activities of Daily Living (ADLs) furthermore investigating if it improves one’s quality of life.
 In addition to this the study will explore carer burden and whether or not this device has a positive or equally a negative effect on relieving carer burden.
 Falls or a fear of falling is a great source of anxiety for the older adult as a fall can lead to potentially fatal injuries, diminished self confidence resulting in the individual no longer participating in certain ADLs and a reduced quality of life.
 This study aims to explore and address such issues.

 PhD.
-Topic: The Peoples Review
+Topic: The Peoples Review.

 The Peoples Review aims to help the public learn about evidence synthesis and systematic reviews, to understand why they matter, and to be better equipped to think critically about health claims.
 The Peoples Review will also help researchers learn about how best to involve the public in different stages of a systematic review.
 This in turn will help influence other systematic reviews to be better designed and implemented in the future.